CumulusNetworks/docs/content/cumulus-linux-510/Whats-New/_index.md

 Cumulus Linux 5.10.1 provides bug fixes.

 {{%notice note%}}
-To upgrade from Cumulus Linux 5.9.2 to Cumulus Linux 5.10.1, you cannot use package upgrade; you must install the Cumulus Linux 5.10.1 image.
+To upgrade to Cumulus Linux 5.10.1 from Cumulus Linux 5.9.2, you must install the Cumulus Linux 5.10.1 image.
+You cannot use package upgrade.
 {{%/notice%}}

 ## What's New in Cumulus Linux 5.10